Diploma in Counselling

-Although Cognitive Behavioural Therapy CBT played a central theme in my diploma I would describe myself as an Integrative counsellor.
-I will adapt my model and use creativity within my work, such as exploration through objects or art.
+Although Cognitive Behavioural Therapy (CBT) played a central theme in her diploma she would describe herself as an Integrative Counsellor.
+Adapting the model and using creativity within her work, such as exploration through objects or art.

-An Integrative Counsellor means that I use a combination of theories including - Person-Centred Therapy and Psychodynamic Counselling - with the aim of best matching the approach to the goal of the work and person who I am working with.
+An Integrative Counsellor means that a combination of theories is used, including Person-Centred Therapy and Psychodynamic Counselling to best match the approach to the goal of the work and the person.

-My approach assumes that the quality of our meeting is more important than any technique or theory that I use, and that different issues have meanings particular to the individual.
+Her approach assumes that the quality of the meeting is more important than any technique or theory that is used, and that different issues have meanings particular to the individual.
 Open communication is the key.

-I am a Registered Member of the BACP (British Association of Counselling & Psychotherapy) and abide by their Code of Ethics.
+She is a Registered Member of the BACP (British Association of Counselling & Psychotherapy) and abides by their Code of Ethics.

 For further information, see www.bacp.co.uk/ethical_framework

-In my personal life I enjoy all areas of well-being and fitness including weightlifting and mountain biking.
-I am also a qualified Personal Trainer and masseuse.
+In her personal life, she enjoys all areas of well-being and fitness including weightlifting and mountain biking.
+Emma is also a qualified Personal Trainer and masseuse.

-If you would like to chat to me about counseling or arrange an appointment, please contact me via the contact page.
-If counseling turns out not to be appropriate for you I may be able to suggest other forms of help.
+If you would like to chat with Emma about counselling or arrange an appointment, please contact her via the contact page.
+If counselling turns out not to be appropriate for you, Emma may be able to suggest other forms of help.

 Crisis, The Journal of Crisis Intervention and Suicide, 2015, Evaluating the Efficacy of a Helpline From a Service User and Helpline Worker Perspective.
 Philip Tyson 1, Claire Law 1, Sophie Reed 2, Emma Johnsey 2, Olusola Aruna 3, and Sue Hall 4